TuneIn: Audiobooks

 In August 2015, the service launched deals with book publishers, including Penguin Random House and HarperCollins, to provide an audiobook library.
 In December 2017, TuneIn announced that it would remove audiobooks as of January 15, 2018.
 However, as of July 7, 2023, TuneIn continues to offer audiobooks via its website.

-Partnerships

-In October 2018, TuneIn partnered with MSNBC to exclusively represent the sales rights of podcast, Bag Man: A Rachel Maddow Original Podcast.
-TuneIn also partnered with Adobe Advertising Cloud in June 2018 to integrate targeted audio ads to consumers via smart speakers.

-In January 2019, TuneIn announced a partnership with professional golfer Greg Norman to integrate its audio streaming platform into his line of connected golf carts called 'Norman's Shark Experience'.

-In November 2021, TuneIn partnered with News Corp-Owned News UK to bring UK-based news, music and sports coverage to the streaming platform.

 Legal issues

 In 2017, TuneIn was sued by Sony Music UK and Warner Music UK, alleging copyright infringement by offering access to international radio stations not licensed for distribution in the United Kingdom.
 The companies also took issue with a feature in its premium tier, which was later disabled in the country, that allowed users to record broadcasts.
 In November 2019, the English High Court ruled that, despite TuneIn's arguments that the premium feature in question was merely an aggregator similar to a search engine, the TuneIn service infringed the labels' rights by making streams not licensed in the country available to its users (an infringement of the exclusive right to communicate a work to the public, under EU copyright law).
 The court granted a request for an appeal.

 TuneIn has largely closed its doors to new radio station submissions since around 2018, making only rare exceptions.
 As a result, new stations can no longer be added through the usual submission process.
 While existing listings can still be updated, newly launched stations are generally unable to join the platform.

 In September 2020, TuneIn began to geoblock all international radio stations for users in the United Kingdom, citing the earlier court order.

 On March 29, 2021, the Court of Appeal upheld the High Court decision, ruling that TuneIn infringed the right of communication to the public.

 In May 2022, TuneIn removed United Kingdom stations that were not registered with the music licensing bodies PRS and PPL.